 Successful candidates have excellent academic records, with most having or predicted a first class degree.
 You need at least a high upper second degree to apply for pupillage.

 Don’t be put off if you haven’t studied law.
 While many of our applicants read law in their undergraduate or postgraduate degrees, we welcome candidates who studied other rigorous academic disciplines.

 A pupil supervisor will oversee your training, monitor your work and answer any queries you may have during pupillage.

-You are assigned three successive supervisors over the course of the pupillage: the first two for three months and the third for six months.
+You are assigned four successive supervisors over the course of the pupillage.
 We aim to place you with barristers with a range of practices so you can experience a wide variety of work.

 We run a series of introductory lectures during the first few weeks of your pupillage on key areas of law and practice.

 You can then expect to spend time drafting opinions, pleadings and skeleton arguments, assisting with legal research tasks and producing a monthly digest of important cases.

 Pupils also have the opportunity to shadow their pupil supervisor at hearings and conferences.

 As part of your training, you must complete a series of advocacy exercises and written assignments.